-Pilates vs yoga…which is better?
-It’s fair to say that you’ve probably tried one or the other of these disciplines. or at least been tempted to have a go but haven’t a clue where to start.
+It’s probably fair to say that you’ve probably tried one or the other of these disciplines. or at least been tempted to have a go but haven’t a clue where to start.
 We hear you!
 Contrary to belief, these holistic practices are very different from one another, (although they often get placed in the same category).
-Here, Chatty Dobson, yoga teacher and owner of FLEX Chelsea and Gaby Noble, Pilates teacher and founder of Exhale Pilates share the similarities and the differences between the two types of exercise, so you can identify which is best for you.
+Here, Chatty Dobson, yoga teacher and owner of FLEX Chelsea, Gaby Noble, Pilates teacher and founder of Exhale Pilates and Bryony Deery, founder of Pilates from Bryony App, share the similarities and the differences between the two types of exercise, so you can identify which is best for you.

 Pilates vs Yoga – which is best suited for you?